elkrojo/whiskey-drop/README.md

 Structure put in place with HTML.
 ### <u>Bootstrap</u>
 Bootstrap library used to implement tasteful aesthetic presentation and functionality.
+### <u>CSS</u>
+Custom CSS added to produce a more bespoke appearance.
 <hr>

 ## Description

-Users are given an easy to navigate webpage which translates to multiple devices sizes.
+Users are given an easy to navigate webpage which translates to multiple device sizes.